-We take our responsibilities as the gatekeepers of democracy very seriously and want to remind you that we are the trusted source for election and voting information in Collier County.
+My team and I take our responsibilities as the gatekeepers of democracy very seriously and each year, we take a Constitutional oath of office to uphold the U.S. Constitution and follow Florida's election laws.
+We want to remind you that the Supervisor of Elections office is THE trusted source for election and voting information for Collier County.
 We have prepared this guide to provide you with helpful information about voting this year.
-Please use this as a reference to be Election Ready when you cast your ballot in 2022.
+Please use this as a reference to be Election Ready when you cast your ballot in 2024.
 You can also visit us on the web at www.CollierVotes.gov or call our office at (239) 252-VOTE (8683).